School Council Members

 Council Meeting Information

-The St. Jerome School Council meets in the Library at 6:30 p.m. on the second Tuesday of each month in the library/ learning commons.
+The St. Jerome School Council meets in the Learning Commons at 6:30 p.m. on the second Tuesday of each month.
+Please join us.